Webflow vs Hubspot cms: 2026 comparison

 - No server access (FTP, SSH): everything is managed

-Webflow is based on a Webflow hosting managed (AWS + Fastly CDN), which guarantees very good performance, enhanced security and simplified technical maintenance.
+Webflow relies on Webflow hosting managed on AWS + Fastly CDN, which delivers excellent performance, stronger security, and simpler technical maintenance.

 HubSpot CMS: